Dangaran/home_station_project/README.md

 # Home Station Project
 Project developed with a Raspberry pi to analyze the differences between the exterior and interior temperature of your house on a daily basis.
-Besides this, if you attached a camera, you can have a record of the people in that room
+Besides this, if you attached a camera, you can have a record of the people in that room.

 ## Components
   - Raspberry pi: in my case is a Raspberry pi 4 model B.